 - Decide whether this is right choice for you

 - Prepare emotionally for the consequences of surgery

 - Dealing with the judgement of others

-- Manage feelings without needing to eat.
+- Manage feelings without turning to food.

 - Deal with depression and boost self worth.

 - Manage body image changes

 - Free yourself from the old habits and behaviour patterns

 - Prepare you for relationship changes